OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-046.md

 ## Psalm 46:10

-> “Stop striving and know that I am God;
+> “Be still and recognise that I am God;
 > I will be exalted among the nations,
 > I will be exalted on the earth.”